stafiprotocol/developer/docs/modules/ccip_modules.md

 ## Introduction

-The CCIP Module consists of two main components:
+The CCIP Modules comprise two main components:

 1. Exchange Rate Cross-Chain Module
 2. Token Cross-Chain Module

+These modules are independent and can be deployed and used separately.

 Repository: [StaFi CCIP Modules Contracts](https://github.com/stafiprotocol/ccip-contracts)